EIU Electronic Writing Portfolio:

 WHEN TO SUBMIT PAPERS.

 What is the purpose of the Electronic Writing Portfolio?

 Eﬀective writing is a goal of Eastern’s undergraduate program, and the EWP allows the University to ensure that its students are effective writers.
 The EWP gathers authentic artifacts of students’ writing to ascertain that Eastern’s students are meeting the goal.
 Completing the EWP is a graduation requirement of all undergraduate students.

 - awareness of specific audiences, purposes, genres, disciplines, and professions

 - cogent and defensible applications, analyses, evaluations, and arguments about problems, ideas, and issues

 - appropriate vocabulary, mechanics, grammar, diction, and sentence structure

 - analysis and synthesis of complex textual, numeric, and graphical sources

 - evaluation of evidence, issues, ideas, and problems from multiple perspectives

-- ethical use of source materials and clear understanding of their strengths and limitations
+- ethical and documented use of source materials and clear understanding of their strengths and limitations

 What constitutes eligible paper submissions?